 Color by: Here you can change color settings.

-- Background: Sets the chart background colour.
+- Background: Changes the chart background colour.

 - Add border shadow: Adds a shadow to the chart lower and right borders.

 Chart Header: Viewers can take a variety of activities on the chart, including exporting the data, diving down or going to the Explorer tool.
 You can choose a show on hover - which is the default, always show and do not show.